Delkarix/Pixel-Rendering-Benchmarking/README.md

 # Summary
-**NOTE**: If it is difficult to read the files, copy-and-paste them into a normal text editor (some of the tabulation will be a little broken though due to REPL's weirdness)
+**NOTE**: If it is difficult to read the files, copy-and-paste them into a normal text editor (some of the tabulation will be a little broken though due to REPL's/VS Code's weirdness)

 **NOTE 2**: C generally appears to be dramatically faster because it uses a much more primitive algorithm.
 C++, Rust, and D all use high-level String operations while C uses manual byte manipulation.